MinistrBob/MyPythonTools/GitLab/README.md

 ### Useful
 - python-gitlab only supports GitLab API v4.
-- If you use `http_username\http_password` than I get error: `gitlab.exceptions.GitlabHttpError: 404: 404 Project Not Found`.
+- If you use `http_username\http_password` in python-gitlab than I get error: `gitlab.exceptions.GitlabHttpError: 404: 404 Project Not Found`.
 With token no problem.
 - On free version Gitlab only available personal token (not project and group).
 The token must have all the necessary rights.